Skip to main content

 We adhere to the Victorian Child Safe Standards, which are designed to protect individuals under 18 from various forms of abuse, including physical violence, sexual offenses, emotional or psychological harm, and neglect.

-The Commission for Children and Young People provides key guidance for organisations on the new Child Safe Standards and has a range of resources available.
+The Commission for Children and Young People provides key guidance for organisations on the Child Safe Standards in Victoria and has a range of resources available.

 YDAS’ commitment to child safety